Skip to content

 Ancient Site of Epidaurus

 Following the therapeutic procedure, god Apollo would visit each patient’s dream as they slept in a big sleeping hall.
-The patients would describe their dreams to the sanctuary priests the next day, who would then interpret them and determine which course of action should be taken to treat the patient.
+The patients would describe their dreams to the sanctuary priests the next day, who would interpret them and determine which course of action should be taken to treat the patient.

 The Ancient Theatre of Epidaurus, which amazes visitors with its symmetry and beauty, was designed by Polykleitos the Younger in the 4th century BC.